-A. Types of arcing phenomena
+Types of arcing phenomena

 Two types of light-emitting events will be discussed in this paper.
 In both types of events the energy stored in the cavity disappears several orders of magnitude faster than the 80 ms decay time of a cavity with a Q_L of 109.
-In one type of event which has recently been identified [1, 5], the stored energy, as measured by the transmitted power signal, is fully dissipated in less than 5 μs.
+In one type of event which has recently been identified [6], the stored energy, as measured by the transmitted power signal, is fully dissipated in less than 5 μ s.
 Decay times as short as 150 ns have been measured.
 This is accompanied by a large, short duration X-ray pulse of approximately 500 kRad/hr for less than 5 μ s and a short intense light pulse which is detected at the beam pipe and on both the cavity and waveguide side of the ceramic window.
-Typical rf and photomultiplier signals for this type of event are shown in figure 2.
-This class of phenomena, which we call "electronic quenches," are interpreted as the effects produced by the sudden injection or liberation of a large number of electrons into the cavity.
-The electrons and their secondaries quickly absorb the rf energy stored in the cavity and produce an intense bremsstrahlung pulse as they strike the cavity wall, beam pipe, or endplate.
+Typical RF and photomultiplier signals for this type of event are shown in figure 3.
+This class of phenomena, which we call "electronic quenches," is interpreted as the effect of the release of a large number (~1013) of electrons inside the cavity which are accelerated by the cavity and strike the cavity walls and beam pipe endplate.
+Several sources of the electrons are possible.
+Two of these mechanisms are photoemission due to x-radiation and RF ionization of gasses which are photodesorbed due to x-radiation.
+The electrons and their secondaries quickly absorb the RF energy stored in the cavity and produce an intense bremsstrahlung pulse as they strike the cavity wall, beam pipe, or endplate.
 This "beam" loading of the cavity is consistent with the effects seen at DESY when a superconducting cavity is heavily beam loaded [6].